jimshowalter/architecture-enforcer/README.md

 * Sample files are located in the test resources directory.

+## Useful Patterns ##

+When defining your project's target state, there are some useful patterns you might want to use.

+Components can be "simple", where both the API and implementation of the component are combined, or can be "paired", where the API and implementation are separated.

+Paired components move the codebase in the direction of dependency injection, where the implementations chosen at runtime (including during testing) can vary without consumers of the API portions of components being aware anything has changed.

+To define target state this way:

+* Put the APIs for paired components in a single layer.

+* Put the implementations of paired components in a single layer that is one level above the APIs layer.

+* Put simple components in one or more layers below the APIs layer.

+In this scheme:

+* In paired components, implementations can depend on their APIs and on the APIs of other implementations, and can depend on simple components, but APIs can't depend on other APIs; and implementations can't depend on other implementations (other than by dependency injection).

+* Simple components can depend on other simple components below them, but never on APIs or implementations for paired components.

+Notes:

+* Simple components provide no way to prevent other components (in higher levels) from depending on their internals.
+But for shared low-level utilities that is often fine.

+* Teams that wish to avoid the tedium of specifying N low-level simple components can just define a single component that contains all shared types, utilities, etc. However, depending on the codebase, this can create a single component containing a million lines (or more) of code.

+* Incremental compilation is a nice side effect of this approach.
+So long as a programmer only changes the code in the implementation of a paired component, recompilation is limited to just that implementation.
+Once Mavenized (or moved into modules) this can reduce cycle time from minutes to seconds (not counting time to redeploy).

 ## TODOs And Welcomed Contributions ##

 This tool can of course be improved.
 Here are some things we know would make it better:

 * First, and most obviously, having to manually run pf-CDA at the outset is a pain, plus it thwarts automating analysis in CI/CD.
 The documentation on http:www.dependency-analyzer.org mentions an API that could probably be called by this tool.
 Or we could investigate https:innig.net/macker, or javaparser.org.
 Alternatively, someone skilled with bytecode analysis could probably replace pf-CDA entirely (we don't need all of its features, just a dump of class-to-class references).

+* Add support for lists of classes to components in the target state specification.
+This would allow splitting packages in cases where creating subpackages is not an option.
+It also would provide a way to specify where classes in the default package (that is, no package) logically belong.

 * Various flags are supported by the implementation, but are not currently offered on the command line.
 They could be added as more optional arguments, parsed, and used to create the Flags object passed to the implementation.